MineFlash07/scrummer-self-bot/README.md

 # scrummer-self-bot
-This a self bot.
+This is a self bot.
 It's forbidden.
-Use it on your on risk.
+Use it on your own risk.